16 Treatment effect models

 For this exercise, create a new table:

-Compute the average and standard deviation for each pollster and examine the variability across the averages and how it compares to the variability within the pollsters, summarized by the standard deviation.
+Compute the average and standard deviation for each pollster and examine the variability across the averages.
+Compare this to the variability within the pollsters, summarized by the standard deviation.